How to Do a Content Audit (the Strategic Way)

 What the Heck Is a Content Audit?

 A content audit is a structured process for evaluating the performance of your content.
-It’s an answer to the crucial question: Is my content marketing strategy actually working?
+It answers the crucial question: Is my content marketing strategy actually working?

 A content audit helps you: